medkhalilkhamassi/My-Portfolio/README.md

 <h2 align="center"> :e-mail: Contact Me</h2>

-Feel free to reach out to me at [:e-mail: Email](khamassimohamedkhalil@gmail.com) or on my [Linkedin](https://www.linkedin.com/in/mohamed-khalil-khamassi-474777176)
+Feel free to reach out to me at khamassimohamedkhalil@gmail.com or on my [Linkedin](https://www.linkedin.com/in/mohamed-khalil-khamassi-474777176)